luebken/serverless-the-manual-way/Readme.md

 * Step 6: Create a public rest API

 ### Step 0: Prerequisites

 #### a) Install AWS CLI & tools

 	* Install the AWS CLI https://aws.amazon.com/cli/
 	* Verify: `$ aws --version`
-	* Have make, jq installed
+	* Have `make`, `jq` installed

 #### b) Store AWS account number for scripts

 	# Get your account number and store in an env variable.
-	# We will use it to identify artefacts.
+We will use it to identify artefacts.
 	$ AWS_ACCOUNT_NUMBER=$(aws sts get-caller-identity | jq -r .Account)

 	# verify
 	$ echo $AWS_ACCOUNT_NUMBER
 	1234567890